 - Dreams, Dreamers, and Visions: The Early Modern Atlantic World

 Co-edited with Leslie Tuttle.
-Philadelphia: University of Pennsylvania Press, in press.
+Philadelphia: University of Pennsylvania Press, 2013.

 - Indian and English Dreams: Colonial Hierarchy and Manly Restraint in Seventeenth-Century New England

 --pp. 31-47 in New Men: Manliness in Early America, ed.
 Thomas A. Foster.
 New York: New York University Press, 2011

 - “Falling `Into a Dreame': Native Americans, Colonization, and Consciousness in Early New England"

 --pp. 84-105 in Reinterpreting New England Indians and the Colonial Experience.
 Ed.
 Colin G. Calloway and Neal Salisbury.
 Boston: Colonial Society of Massachusetts, 2003.